 UA Motor Pool Vehicles - The UA Motor Pool arranges for all repairs to vehicles from their rental fleet, and coordinates all claims with RMS.
 Renters are required to immediately report all damage to the Motor Pool.
 Damage or repairs not covered by the State's insurance program will be charged to the renting department.

 UA Departmental Vehicles - Departments may make their own repair arrangements for damage to departmental vehicles.
 To be eligible for insurance reimbursement, an Auto Loss Report must be submitted to RMS within required deadlines, obtain estimates, and have the repair approved before proceeding.
 Depending on dollar value of the damage, a state adjuster may want to inspect the vehicle before repairs are authorized.
 Losses less than $100 are not covered.
 Windshield repair or replacement must be coordinated in advance with RMS to obtain referral to the contracted auto-glass company.
-For additional information regarding windshield repair, see: http://risk.arizona.edu/insurance/vehicle/windshield-claims
+Click below for additional information regarding windshield repair.

-Non-UA Commercial Rental Vehicles - If a rental car is damaged while in U of A use, the rental agency must make a liability claim against the State to obtain recovery of the damages.
+If a rental car (when the State of Arizona rental contract is not used) is damaged while in U of A use, the rental agency must make a liability claim against the State to obtain recovery of the damages.
 Always report damage immediately to the rental car agency, and refer them to RMS for guidance and claim instructions.
-For U.S. rentals, driver should decline all insurance offered by the rental agency, which typically will include a loss or collision damage waiver (LDW or CDW) and any supplemental liability coverage.
+For U.S. rentals (when the State of Arizona rental contract is not used), driver should decline all insurance offered by the rental agency, which typically will include a loss damage waiver or collision damage waiver (LDW or CDW) and any supplemental liability coverage.
 Liability incurred while using a rental vehicle on authorized UA business is covered by the State Risk Management self-insurance program.
-As of November 2015, new contracts are being finalized at the level with Enterprise/National and Hertz that will include insurance coverage within the rate structure.
-This will be announced to the campus (and this webpage updated) once the contract is available for use.
 Rental vehicles used for non-business personal travel are not covered by UA insurance.
 Drivers who wish to combine personal use with UA business use (example - vacation time following a conference) should consider their need for additional insurance, at their own expense.